suburbiaexe/eye-tracking/README.md

 # eye-tracking

-TODOs
+DUE TUESDAY:
+- poster
-- poster: report writeup and photo examples
+    - photo examples
+        - emoji at top-left for click
+        - drag and highlight?
+    - drawing examples
+        - car?
-- Script for 2min presentation for James
+- Script for 2min presentation

-- Try out better camera?

-edge cases for eyetrack (maybe for mouthtrack too?):
+- errors:
-- crashes if it can't find a face initially
+    - crashes if it can't find a face initially (not sure if this still does)

+DUE WEDNESDAY:
+- writeup
+- code
+    - comments
+    - reformatting for clarity (?)